 Overview: We offer a range of specialist workshops on specific topics devised especially to meet the needs of Warwick students.
-Some workshops are facilitated by Counsellors, Wellbeing Advisors and Mental Health Co-ordinators in collaboration.
+Workshops are facilitated by Counsellors, Wellbeing Advisors and Mental Health Co-ordinators in collaboration.
 Most workshops are up to 2 hours and are a mix of teaching-style input (to help you understand the issue) and strategies (ways to help you cope better with the issue).
 There will be up to 20 people in a workshop.

-You can book on to as many workshop titles as you wish (but please make sure you can attend).
+You can book on to as many workshop titles as you wish (but please make sure you can attend each date).

 Some titles may require you to meet with the facilitator beforehand to check the workshop is suitable for you.